 For the first three months of 2010 our agribusiness segment revenue was \$5.3 million compared to \$4.0 million for the first three months of 2009.
 The \$1.3 million increase reflected higher revenue in all varieties of our crops for the fiscal 2010 first quarter compared to the fiscal 2009 first quarter.
 Revenue from lemon sales increased by \$0.2 million, from \$3.2 million in the first quarter of fiscal 2009 to \$3.4 million in the first quarter of fiscal 2010.
 This increase resulted from substantially higher per carton sales prices in 2010 compared to 2009 partially offset by lower volume in 2010 compared to 2009.
 In the first quarter of fiscal 2010 we sold approximately 187,000 fresh lemon cartons at an average per carton sales price of \$18.07 compared to 205,000 fresh cartons at an average per carton price of \$14.74 in the first quarter of fiscal 2009.
 This 22.6% increase in the average sales price was attributable to lower industry volume of available fruit in the 2010 first quarter compared to the 2009 first quarter which allowed us to maintain higher prices in 2010.
 Our avocado revenue was \$0.2 million in the first quarter of fiscal 2010 compared to zero in the first quarter of fiscal 2009.
 The absence of avocado revenue in the first quarter of 2009 reflected our efforts to manage our very small 2009 avocado crop by delaying the harvest to capture higher prices later in the year.
 The small 2009 avocado crop was the result of unseasonable heat in the Spring of 2008 that adversely impacted the bloom and set of the 2009 crop.
-Our Navel and Valencia orange revenue was \$0.7 million for the first quarter of 2010 compared to approximately 54,000 cartons in the first quarter of 2009.
-As with our avocados, the lower production in 2009 resulted from the unseasonable heat event in the Spring of 2008 adversely impacting the 2009 crop.
-Our specialty citrus revenue was \$0.9 million for the first quarter of 2010 compared to \$0.3 million for the first quarter of 2009 on lower volume in 2009 compared to 2010 caused by the 20
+Our Navel and Valencia orange revenue was \$0.7 million for the first quarter of 2010 compared to \$0.4 million for the first quarter of 2009.
+This \$0.3 million increase was attributable to our navel orange crop which produced approximately 100,000 cartons in the first quarter of 2010 compared to approximately 54,000 cartons in the first quarter of 2009.
+As with our avocados, the lower production in 2009 resulted from the unseasonable heat event in the Spring of 2008 adversely impacting the